denaiels/henshin/README.md

 Redis as store mechanism for super fast data retrieval.

 https://golangci-lint.run/ -> fast, lots of linters (no need to install), integrate with VSCode, etc.

+Hashing using SHA256 because it doesn't have any known vulnerabilities that make it insecure and it has not been “broken” unlike some other popular hashing algorithms.
+SHA256 shortens the input data into a smaller form that cannot be understood by using bitwise operations, modular additions, and compression functions.

+Encoding using BASE58 instead of BASE64 because:
+- The characters 0,O, I, l are highly confusing when used in certain fonts and are even quite harder to differentiate for people with visuality issues.
+- Removing ponctuations characters prevent confusion for line breakers.
+- Double-clicking selects the whole number as one word if it's all alphanumeric.